Transparency First

 duplicate_ownership

-Most banks don't allow you to hold multiple copies of the same exact card product at the same time.
-Some require you to close an account before reapplying for the same card.
+Most banks are observed to decline applications for the same exact card product you already hold.
+Some appear to require you to close an account before reapplying for the same card.

 Banks want to prevent duplicate accounts that complicate servicing and reduce their risk exposure to a single customer on identical products.
 It also prevents bonus gaming through multiple accounts.

-If you already have the card open, you typically can't apply again unless the card's policy explicitly allows it (very rare).
+If you already have the card open, you are generally unable to apply again unless the card's policy explicitly allows it (very rare).
 Close the existing account first if you want to reapply.

 Why We Need Your Data